LogtalkDotOrg/logtalk3/tools/packs/NOTES.md

 A pack may specify multiple versions.
 Each version is described using a `version/6` predicate clause as illustrated in the example above.
 For details, see the `pack_protocol` API documentation.

+Listing multiple versions allows the pack specification to be updated (by updating its registry) without forcing existing users into installing (or updating to) the latest version of the pack.

 Pack dependencies